Frequently Asked Questions

 Usually, this is something minor.
 You may submit the necessary corrections by mail, online or bring your Student Aid Report (SAR) to our office for help.

-EFC = Expected Family Contribution.
+SAI= Student Aid Index (EFC = Expected Family Contribution).
 As determined by a federal government formula, it is the amount that your family is expected to contribute to your education.

 It's the total amount it will cost you to go to school, usually for a school year (nine months).
 A federal government formula determines the amounts.
 See our budget page for additional information and current budgets.